-- 13.01 (a) It is not a condition of employment that an employee shall own a car nor is an employee required to supply or use their personal vehicle for the purposes of the Employers' business. - (b) Refusal by an employee to use their personal vehicle on employer business shall not be cause for dismissal or discipline nor shall it be a reason for refusing to hire any employee. - 13.02 Distances beyond the free zone referred to in this Article shall be measured by road kilometers along the shortest practical route. - 13.03 For the purposes of this Agreement the Free Zone shall be that area within a forty-five (45) kilometer radius from the centre of each city containing a local hiring hall location.
+- 13.01 (a) It is not a condition of employment that an employee shall own a car nor is an employee required to supply or use their personal vehicle for the purposes of the Employers' business. - (b) Refusal by an employee to use their personal vehicle on employer business shall not be cause for dismissal or discipline nor shall it be a reason for refusing to hire any employee. - (c) Employees driving company trucks will be properly trained and time spent driving on company business shall be paid full wages and benefits at straight time. - Distances beyond the free zone referred to in this Article shall be measured by road kilometers along the shortest practical route. - 13.03 For the purposes of this Agreement the Free Zone shall be that area within a forty-five (45) kilometer radius from the centre of each city containing a local hiring hall location.